 Citizens of the US and Albania, Israel, Tunisia, Turkey, Northern Macedonia, Serbia, Syria, Monte Negro, Japan

 The amount of flat-rate expenses depends on the type of trade business.
 In other words, we calculate expenses as a percentage of revenue.
 This percentage then depends on rates specific to different business activities.
 These rates are:

-40% of other income from independent activities (up to CZK 800,000, with the exception of income according to paragraph 1 letter. (d) and paragraph 6), however, you can claim up to CZK 800 000
+40% - other income from independent activities (up to CZK 800,000, with the exception of income according to paragraph 1 letter. (d) and paragraph 6)

-Exceeding the limit amounts listed for each percentage of spending does not mean that you cannot use the lump sum.
-It only indicates the maximum amounts of expenses that can be deducted by this method.
-If the percentage of the expenses exceeds the set amount, for example if 60% of the expenditure represents CZK 1 300 000, only the upper set limit applies, ie. the CZK 1 200 000.
+Note: The above limits correspond to the maximum amount of expenses that you can deduct using this method.
+If the percentage of expenses exceeds the thresholds, only the higher limit (CZK 1,200,000) applies.
 The income tax base then becomes the difference between the real income and the maximum of the percentual expenses.